muyncky/docs/src/content/1.7/development/architecture/_index.md

     are strictly forbidden in partner modules.
 Keep them for your own shop.
 -   `/pdf`: contains all the template files (`.tpl`) pertaining to the PDF file generation (invoice, delivery slips, etc.).
-Change these files in order to change the look of the PDF files that PrestaShop generates.
+For changes, copy a file to the current theme folder under `/pdf`,       and change it.
 -   `/src`: contains the architecture files, comprising the Symfony framework, the legacy framework, and the Adapter classes.
 -   `/tests`: contains automated tests.
 This folder is not